Pony23333/Pytorch_VideoFolder/README.md

 I modified this videofolder to give it ability of handling unbalanced cases.
 Generally, the idea is get the size of each category and find the minimum size.
 Then a threshold can be set as p*min_size where p is the portion e.g. 1.2.
 If a dataset contains more files than this threshold, only a certain number of files will be randomly (without replacement) loaded to the dataset.

+## Update 2
+For action recognition problem, there are two cases from the perspective of dataset that is important for the classification result.
+The first one is when the video is two short, there can be no enough frame to sample.
+Thus I made the new_video_loader to sample frames looply if there such case happens.
+This made the smapled frames a perodic motion.
+The second case is that the videos can also be really long, making uniform sample from the beginning to end meaningfulless as the action is not consistent any more.
+So I changed the sample strategy for this cases: if the video is longer than 4s, sample uniformly at the middle 4s.

+## Update 3
+I also added a VisualFolder,py file for visualize the statistical information of the dataset and the classifcation accuracy by class.